jomarcardoso/accessibility/articles/understanding-web-accessibility.md

 - Elements must be read as they appear visually.
 For example, a button should be read as a button and a visual link should be read as a link.
 - Changes on the page must be announced.
 - Components with state must be read with the current state.
 For example, "accordion expanded" or "radio button checked".
+- Provide text descriptions for images, charts, icons, and any other content that conveys relevant information.

 The web has evolved significantly with the introduction of new HTML attributes and semantic tags.
 However, nowadays, it's challenging to have a fully accessible page without the use of [ARIA attributes](https://www.w3.org/TR/wai-aria-1.2/).
 Web pages are no longer just text documents; they include a variety of non-textual content such as floating menus, pages that do not reload, modals, tooltips, and more.
 The W3C WAI ARIA attributes, such as the "role" attribute, can change the semantic meaning of native elements or provide a more specific meaning.
 They can do this without having to wait for the HTML specification to evolve, allowing them to progress together.
 Other ARIA attributes, prefixed with "aria-", provide additional information to screen readers, such as: